naiyyirh/SSAP/README.md

    - The audio is saved in the appropriate upload folder.

 2. **Pitch Analysis**:
-   - For single pitch, the app extracts the pitch from the reference file and compares it to the pitch extracted from the user-uploaded file.
+   - For single pitch, the app extracts the pitch from the reference file and compares it to the pitch extracted from the user audio clip.
-   - For four-pitch sequences, the app ensures the file contains exactly four distinct sound intervals before comparing each sound to the corresponding pitch in the reference file.
+   - For four-pitch sequences, the app ensures the clip contains exactly four distinct sound intervals before comparing each sound to the corresponding pitch in the reference file.

 3. **Accuracy Calculation**:
    - The pitch accuracy is calculated by comparing the user-uploaded pitch to the reference pitch using a difference-based formula.